-Monique L. Snowden, PhD, is vice president for institutional planning & effectiveness at Fielding Graduate University.
+Monique L. Snowden, PhD, is interim provost and senior vice president at Fielding Graduate University.
+She holds the permanent position of vice president for institutional planning and effectiveness.
 Dr. Snowden began her professional career as a software developer and business consultant for a global technology solutions and services firm.
-She has more than two decades of higher education experience, with particular expertise in change management, business analysis, process reengineering, and the strategic leveraging of technology resources to advance academic and enrollment services for institutional effectiveness.
+She has more than two decades of higher education experience, with particular expertise in business development, change management, business analysis, process reengineering, and the strategic leveraging of institutional resources to advance academic and enrollment services for organizational effectiveness.

 Industry Expertise (3)

 The WASC Senior College and University (WSCUC) Commission is a regional accrediting agency serving a diverse membership of public and private higher education institutions throughout California, Hawaii, and the Pacific as well as a limited number of institutions outside the U.S.

 Board of Trustees, Santa Barbara & Ventura (SBV) Colleges of Law (2014 – 2020) (professional)

 The Santa Barbara & Ventura Colleges of Law (SBVCL) was founded more than four decades ago with a unique approach to law education: Encourage students to build a community that fosters growth and understanding of modern law concepts and problems through discussion and active engagement.
 SBVCL is part of the TCS Education System, a community solution to creating educational experiences that change the way students learn, educating them to apply their skills to bring about lasting social change.

 Board of Directors; Vice President for Access & Equity, American Association of Collegiate Registrars and Admissions Officers (AACRAO), 2014-2017 (professional)

 Provided leadership and support to the following association professional activity committees and caucuses: